 Opportunities for Amazon.com Inc. (External Strategic Factors)

-There are a variety of opportunities available to Amazon.com Inc. In the SWOT Analysis model, this aspect identifies the external strategic factors that the firm could use to grow its business.
-Amazon has the following opportunities related to the e-commerce market:
+There are various opportunities to improve Amazon’s business performance and service quality.
+In the SWOT Analysis model, this aspect identifies the external factors that the company can use to enhance its business, such as through growth in the international e-commerce market.
+In this case, Amazon has the following opportunities:

-Amazon faces a number of significant threats in the online retail market.
-External strategic factors that reduce business performance are considered in this aspect of the SWOT Analysis model.
-Amazon.com Inc. must address the following threats in the online retail industry environment:
+Amazon experiences various threats corresponding to its operations in different industries and markets.
+External factors that reduce or limit business development and performance, such as in e-commerce operations, are considered in this aspect of the SWOT Analysis model.
+Amazon.com Inc. must address the following threats in its industry environment:

 - Leigh, D., & Pershing, A. J. (2006).
 SWOT analysis.
 The Handbook of Human Performance Technology, 1089-1108.